-To take advantage of the consular/group rates negotiated at the suggested hotels, representatives should follow the indications in the Primary Information Package that will be sent upon registration to book their hotel rooms.
+To take advantage of the consular/group rates negotiated at the suggested hotels, representatives should follow the indications in the City Information Package that will be sent upon registration to book their hotel rooms.

 Whenever possible, EducationUSA provides hotel arrangements at the same venue as the fair.
 When this is not the case, EducationUSA will provide transportation to and from the fair venue.